-The earth is adorned with everything for the people to test them and to expose those among them who are better in their works (18:7) while it will be made to a barren land on the Day of Judgment (18:8).
+The earth is adorned with everything for the people to test them and to expose those among them who are better in their works (18:7) while it will be made to a barren land on a Day of the Judgment (18:8).
 Thus, this world will come to an end and the people will be gathered before their Lord for judgment to receive either their recompense or requital for their works followed by this event.
 God has provided us with many signs in the Quran to know how close the event is or when the world will come to an end, even we are blessed to predict the year from it that the world will come to an end in the year 1710 A.H (2280 A.D).
 The day when the world will come to an end is so significant that it has been mentioned referring to the Last Day, the Day of Resurrection, the Day of Gathering and the Day of Judgment based on the events associated with the day.
 Since the events that are associated with the day will come to pass, the day is also termed as the Promised Day while the day when the world will come to an end is the Last Day as per our concern.
 However, what God has promised in the Quran on the day will come to pass and no force can stop it that we need to concentrate so that we all can prepare ourselves for the day:

 The Last Day

 The Last Day is the day when the horn will be blown (50:20).
 The earth will be leveled and it will eject all its contents (84:3-4) while the mountains will be removed and crumbled (52:10 and 56:5).The heaven will crack and fall apart (69:16) while the sun and the moon will crash onto one another (75:9).
 This is the promised day that will surely occur (77:7) and no force in the universe can stop it (52:7-8).The day will be a terrible day, especially for the disbelievers (74:9-10).
-It will be so terrible that even a nursing mother will forget her child and a pregnant woman will miscarry who witness the day (22:2), and the human being will try to find an escape but there is no escape from it (75:10-11):
+It will be so terrible that even a nursing mother will forget her child and a pregnant woman will miscarry (22:2), and the human being will try to find an escape but there is no escape from it (75:10-11):

 [50:20] And the horn will be blown; that is the promised day.